Find Research Courses

 There are many classes that involve research principles, but the Office for Undergraduate Research has identified some courses that make research a major component of the class.
 These courses also count toward the requirements of the Carolina Research Scholar Program.

 - Research Methods Courses: These courses will teach you the methods that scholars in a given discipline use to pursue research questions.
 Please consult the Director of Undergraduate Studies in your major department if you have specific questions about courses that teach research methods.

-- Research-Intensive Courses: Every department offers courses in which over half the course is devoted to students conducting original research and presenting research conclusions.
-Many of these courses are numbered 195, 295, 395, 495, 595, or 695 (these numbers are reserved for undergraduate research experiences).
+- Research-Intensive Courses: In these courses, more than half the coursework is devoted to conducting original research and presenting research conclusions.
+Courses numbered 195, 295, 395, 495, 595, or 695 are reserved for undergraduate research experiences.
 Review the course catalog to obtain course descriptions and specifics about any prerequisites for these courses, since each department is responsible for their own course offerings.
-Each semester, most departments also offer other courses which have a substantial research component, but since the amount of time devoted to the research component can change depending on the particular instructor, those courses are not listed here.
-Questions about specific courses should be addressed to the Director of Undergraduate Studies of the relevant department (in the College), or to the person in charge of undergraduate studies in the professional school that is offering the course.
+Most departments also offer other courses that include a substantial research component, but since the amount of time devoted to the research component can change depending on the particular instructor, those courses are not listed here.
+Questions about specific courses should be addressed to the Director of Undergraduate Studies of the relevant department (in the College), or to the person in charge of undergraduate studies in the professional school offering the course.

 - Course-based Undergraduate Research Experiences: Course-based Undergraduate Research Experiences (CURE) courses introduce students to research by engaging a class in a hypothesis-driven research problem.
 They also provide opportunities for faculty to develop CUREs in other disciplines.